-10. Set the components parameters type - 1 to text.
-The components parameters text - 1 specifies the content of your WhatsApp message parameter.
+10. Set the components type - 1 to body, and the components parameters type - 1 to text.
+The components parameter text - 1 specifies the content of your WhatsApp message parameter.
 Set the value to your desired text.

 You can use dynamic content to autofill data.
 For example, in the default template, you have one parameter, the user's name.
 To automatically use it, set the components parameters text - 1 field to First Name dynamic content.

 Tip: If your message template has more parameters, you can use dynamic content to automatically fill them.
 If your template uses rich media, set components parameter type to media, the components parameter type - 1 to the media type (image, document, audio, etc.), components parameter url -1 to the location of your media, and add the components parameter filename.

 Let's try triggering your Flow.
 In this testing phase, you will create the Event Registration manually.

 1. Go to your Dynamics 365 and select your Marketing instance.

 2. In Marketing, scroll down to Event Management.
 Then click on Event Registrations and + New.

 3. Set the Primary role to Attendee, add contact into the Contact field, and add your event into the Event field.
 When you are happy with the details, click Save.

 4. As soon as you click Save, the Flow starts.
 Look at your testing phone, you will see your WhatsApp message.

 The main power of the tyntec WhatsApp Business connector is that you can use it alongside any connector (Dropbox, for example) that is in Power Automate.
 Using the Common Data Service you can access any entity within your Dynamics environment.